solelena/PSReliP/Case_study_datasets/README.md

 <img src="../Images/case_study_UI_screenshots/fst_tab_pfi_crt.png" width=80% height=80%>

 * On the 'IBS and GRM calculation & Kinship Coefficients estimation' tab, users can display the results of the three types of calculations by selecting the corresponding values from the radio button labeled 'Methods'.
 We prepared three methods: IBS matrix calculation, GRM, and KING-robust kinship estimation.
 The results are displayed on interactive heatmaps, where samples can be ordered in two ways, ‘PLINK Sample ID’ and ‘Group/Cluster number’.
 The list of sample IDs/Names on the heatmap can be in the same order as in the matrix derived from the corresponding PLINK command, or samples can be reordered according to the groups/clusters to which they are assigned.
+We plot heatmaps only if the number of samples is ≤ 400.

 <img src="../Images/case_study_UI_screenshots/rel_tab_ibs_crt.png" width=80% height=80%>